 For context, the images below show samples of arriving traffic over a few busy days in 2019 with existing procedures in place.
 The active runway is determined by wind conditions at the airport - for safety reasons aircraft must land and take-off into the wind.
-The first image shows aircraft arriving eastbound using runways 08L and 08R when winds are blowing from the east.
-The second image shows aircraft arriving westbound using runways 26L and 26R when winds are blowing from the west.
+The first image shows aircraft overhead the Nanaimo area arriving to YVR.
+The second image shows aircraft in the vicinity of the Sunshine Coast arriving to YVR.